 Rowan: benefits, dosage, contraindications

-The rowan is a small tree in the Rosaceae family, reaching up to 15 meters in height, found in Europe.
-Mainly ornamental, it features long leaves composed of about fifteen lanceolate and toothed leaflets, connected by a petiole.
-In spring, it produces white flowers in corymbs, followed in autumn by spherical red berries (3 to 8 mm).
-These fruits are toxic raw for humans but are consumed cooked due to their acidity and bitterness.
-In gemmotherapy, the buds of the rowan are used.
-The fruits contain sorbitol, Vitamin C, and tannins.
-Traditionally, rowan bud macerate is used as a venous anti-inflammatory and blood thinner.
-It promotes venous return, essential for transporting blood upwards for reoxygenation.
+Rowan is a small tree in the Rosaceae family, reaching up to 15 meters in height, and found in Europe.
+Primarily ornamental, it has long pinnate leaves made up of about fifteen lanceolate, toothed leaflets connected by a petiole.
+In spring it produces white flowers in corymbs, followed in autumn by spherical red berries (3 to 8 mm).
+These fruits are toxic when raw for humans but are eaten cooked due to their acidity and bitterness.
+In gemmotherapy, rowan buds are used.
+The fruits contain sorbitol, vitamin C, and tannins.
+Traditionally, rowan bud macerate is used as an anti-inflammatory for veins and as a blood-thinning agent.
+It promotes venous return, which is essential for transporting blood upward in the body to reoxygenate.
 This action on the blood and veins is beneficial against circulatory disorders such as varicose veins, cold feet, hemorrhoids, varicose ulcers, migraines, heavy legs, or phlebitis.
-It is also used to reduce tinnitus and cephalic congestion, often linked to circulatory problems.
+It is also used to reduce tinnitus and head congestion, often related to circulatory problems.

 Other name(s)